Gold Seal Winery: History

 The Urbana Wine Company is four miles north of the village of Hammondsport, in the town of Urbana.
 The winery was established in 1865, and known as the Urbana Wine Company until 1881 when it was reorganized under the name of "New Urbana Wine Company".
 The company was renamed the "Urbana Wine Company" in 1896, and the company reorganized after the Volstead Act was ratified as the 18th Amendment outlawing the manufacture, transportation and sale of alcohol.
 The company then was renamed the Gold Seal Products Company until the repeal of Prohibition, when the company changed its name back to "Urbana Wine Company, Inc."

 During Prohibition the company produced sacramental wine.
 The company applied for the Gold Seal trademark in 1887.
 After the Repeal, Edwin Stewart Underhill Jr., President of the company went to Rheims, France and brought Charles Fournier, from Veuve Clicquot Ponsardin, where he served as Production Manager.
 He became the winemaker and production manager of Urbana Wine Company, and although intending to stay just a few years, remained employed there the rest of his life.
 He introduced several important French-American Hybrid grape varieties into the production of wine.
 He was made president of the company in 1951.
 The company was known for introducing the European Vitis vinifera grape to the United States and for its production of Finger Lakes champagne.

 In the 1950s, Fournier brought in Dr. Konstantin Frank to help advance the effort to grow traditional European grapes in the Finger Lakes, and they brought Native American rootstock from Quebec to plant and graft with the European grapes in the Finger Lakes.
 These innovations proved visionary.
-They allowed grapes to grow in a cool climate, and to be resistant to the common phylloxtera louse, which decimated vineyards worldwide.
+They allowed grapes to grow in a cool climate, and to be resistant to the common phylloxera louse, which decimated vineyards worldwide.
 Dr. Frank, as a consultant, established a vitis vinifera nursery and remained with the company until establishing his own winery in 1962.